SingLEM: Single-Channel Large EEG Model: Results

 \subsubsection{Cognitive Tasks}

-The analysis of the three cognitive tasks revealed a distinct spatial pattern, primarily implicating the prefrontal and frontal cortex~\cite{cognitive-1, cognitive-2}.
+The analysis of the three cognitive tasks revealed a distinct spatial pattern, with high-performing electrodes primarily located over frontal scalp regions~\cite{cognitive-1, cognitive-2}.
 For both the \textbf{N-back} (working memory) and \textbf{DSR} (cognitive attention) tasks, the highest classification accuracies were overwhelmingly concentrated in the frontal regions.
 The \textbf{WG-2C} (cognitive load) task showed a more distributed pattern.
 While frontal areas remained important, the highest accuracies were also observed over the left central-parietal and parietal regions.
-This is neurophysiologically consistent with the linguistic and associative processing demands of the WG task, which engages a broader network beyond just the prefrontal cortex.
+This is neurophysiologically consistent with the linguistic and associative processing demands of the WG task, which engages a broader network beyond just the prefrontal region.

-Collectively, these single-channel results demonstrate that SingLEM learns spatially specific and biologically meaningful representations that reflect the unique demands of each task.
+Collectively, these single-channel results suggest that SingLEM captures spatially meaningful and task-relevant EEG patterns.